mikeszumski/My-first-repo/Module1Challenge/README.md

 - A code and product maintenance LLM to support queries about a specific product and the code and data underlying it.
 Particularly useful for products based on old mainframe code and data for which documentation is time-consuming to access.

 ### Why do you think that offering this product or service would benefit the company?
-- the first is a productivity enhancer.
+- The first is a productivity enhancer.
 - The second will improve productivity, reduce risk and improve customer service to those clients who rely on the products.

 ### What technologies would this additional product or service utilize?